Foxtrot-813/Bitcoin-Transaction/README.md

 # Bitcoin Transaction Information Script
-This is a Python script that retrieves information about a Bitcoin transaction and displays it in a human-readable format.
+This is a Python script that retrieves information about a Bitcoin transactions and tracks cybercriminal wallets, presenting the data in a user-friendly format.
 The script uses the Blockchair API to retrieve the transaction data and wallet information.

 ## Getting Started
 ### Prerequisites